Katson-com/docs/docs/centralq-chat/telemetry.md

 ### <a id="AL0097IBC"></a>AL0097IBC - Failed to Connect to Business Central API (Test Connection)
 This event is triggered when the connection test to the Business Central API fails.

+### <a id="AL0098CTI"></a>AL0098CTI - Insights Agent Used
+This event is triggered when the Insights Agent is used during a chat session.

+### <a id="AL0099INS"></a>AL0099INS - Insights Agent Feature Uptake
+This event is triggered to log the uptake status of the Insights Agent feature, specifically when it's used.

 ## WebApp Telemetry Events